 Of course, the main reason you’re coming to dinner is to enjoy delicious food, in fact, La Luna is one of the best restaurants in Nosara.
 Thankfully, La Luna serves top-notch food from falafel, seafood, tacos, pizza, ceviche, and more.
 To go along with your meal, try some of the cocktails.
 My favorite is the passion mojito!

-Prices at La Luna are resonable for the service and quality.
-Expect to pay around $25 USD for a main and $6 to $7 for a cocktail.
+Prices at La Luna are reasonable for the service and quality.
+Expect to pay around $25 USD for a main and $6 to $7 USD for a cocktail.
 If you want to visit for a sunset dinner, be sure to book in advance on their Facebook page or via phone.

 7. Hike through Nosara Biological Reserve

 Nosara Biological Reserve is a small nature reserve owned and protected by the Lagrata Lodge on the north end of town near Nosara Beach.
 The area is home to lots of wildlife, and bordering the reserve is the Rio Nosara which provides the ideal habitat for wildlife to thrive.
 The entire protected area is just under 90 acres, and trails navigate the whole reserve.